Genivia/ugrep-indexer/README.md

      5605227 bytes indexing storage increase at 4256 bytes/file

-Normal searching on a cold file system without indexing takes 1.02 seconds after unmounting the `drive` and mounting again to clear FS cache to see the effect of indexing:
+Normal searching on a cold file system without indexing takes 1.02 seconds after unmounting the `drive` and mounting again to clear FS cache to record the effect of indexing:

-    $ cd drive/ugrep
     $ ugrep -I -l 'std::chrono' --stats
     src/ugrep.cpp

     Searched 1317 files in 28 directories in 1.02 seconds with 8 threads: 1 matching (0.07593%)

-Ripgrep 13.0.0 takes longer with 1.18 seconds for the same search (ripgrep skips binary files by default, so option `-I` is not specified):
+Ripgrep 13.0.0 takes longer with 1.18 seconds for the same cold search (ripgrep skips binary files by default, so option `-I` is not specified):

     $ time rg -l 'std::chrono'